eps1lon/eslint-focus/README.md

 Done in 386.08s.
 ```

+By default, `allowInlineConfig` is disabled i.e. `eslint-disable` directives are ignored.
+You can run with `--allowInlineConfig` to enable these directives: `npx eslint-focus react/no-unstable-nested-components . --allowInlineConfig`

 ## Missing

 Configure extensions.
 By default it runs on everything that's TypeScript or JavaScript i.e. `/\.(cjs|cts|js|jsx|mjs|mts|ts|tsx)$/`.